-Writers of fiction, nonfiction, short stories, memoir, and hybrid texts can apply for a Book Project Fellowship.
+Writers of fiction, nonfiction, short stories, memoir, and hybrid texts can apply for a Book Project Emerging Writer Fellowship.
 Each application is reviewed by Book Project faculty and rewarded based on merit and financial need.

 Award Details